wagerfield/onno/docs/features.md

 Onno was therefore designed with an interface for providing framework specific integrations like `propTypes` for React.
 Currently there are extensions of `onno` for React (`onno-react`) and Vue (`onno-vue`) that provide `propTypes` and `props` for these respective frameworks.
 In the future, additional extensions can eaisly be added for other frameworks if the demand is there.

 If you want to use `propTypes` for runtime value checks, install `onno-react` (or `onno-vue`) in place of `onno` and import the render functions as you normally would.
-The render functions for these respective libraries are augmented with a `propTypes` property in the same way as Styled System.
+The `onno-react` render functions are augmented with a `propTypes` property in the same way as Styled System.

 ```jsx
 import styled from "styled-components"